azach02/Pandaisia-Chocolate/README.md

 # Pandaisia-Chocolate
-A website emulating a chocolate company to learn gridded layouts in CSS
+HTML and CSS based project with a focus on using CSS to design page layouts